 So, before you write your next blog post, article, or eCommerce product description, ask yourself these questions about your content:

-But to be honest, in many cases, there are parts of articles that need improvement.
+But to be honest, in many cases, there are parts of the articles that need improvement.

 So let’s get to the tips on how to fix bad writing and create articles that users will adore reading.